Monday, December 23, 2024

 Firstly, they have an advantage in aerial reconnaissance - up to a dozen Orlans are constantly hanging in the sky.
 In short, they see everything.
 Secondly, they have an advantage in artillery shells.
 And they certainly won’t spare a dozen shells for some tractor.
 And we have a shortage of shells, as always, and they know that we won’t waste shells to overwhelm this unfortunate tractor.
 They can afford it, but we can’t.

-The main question is that there is effective repair of equipment, there are spare parts, and there is an opportunity to quickly exchange a broken excavator for a working one.
+The main issue is to ensure that the equipment is repaired effectively, that spare parts are available, and that it is possible to quickly exchange a broken excavator for a working one.
 Now people are really afraid for the equipment, because then they don’t know how long to wait for a new one, how to get it, how to write it off.
 That’s why they don’t send her very close to the enemy.
 Technology is now very valuable.

 spot_img